needle-mirror/com.unity.localization/Documentation~/Locale.md

 When the Localization system can not find a localized asset or string for a particular Locale, it can attempt to fallback to another Locale and use the localized value from that.
 For example, a game may have a regional language such as French(Canadian) that only implements a subset of the game’s text, and then falls back to French(France) for the remainder.
 You can also use this to fallback to completely different Locales, such as when a game may only be partially translated and it is better to show the text in the game's default language rather than not at all.

-To configure a Locale fallback, add the Fallback metadata to a Locale.
+To configure a Locale fallback, add the [Fallback Locale](xref:UnityEngine.Localization.Metadata.FallbackLocale) metadata to a Locale.

 ![Example of a French Locale configured to fallback to English.](images/FallbackMetadata.png) _Example of a French Locale configured to fallback to English_